Dryrobe: History

+In 2022, Dryrobes began to be worn in the street, with Grazia calling them "the must-have, all-season coat".

 Design

 The design was based on a number of common items of clothing used by Australian surfers and swimmers.

-The parka-like jacket was worn both in and out of the water.
-Bright felt that while it was a useful item, it could be improved and commercialised.
-He created the dryrobe to work both in and out of the water, and gave it a more robust design, and the capability to change clothes while keeping the dryrobe on.
-It was tested in the watersports community.
-Its versatile design allows it to be used for different sports, and to keep an athlete warm during downtime or immediately after an event.
+Dryrobe was tested in the watersports community.
+It was intended to be a more convenient and versatile design, allowing use in different sports, keeping an athlete warm during downtime or immediately after an event.

+In 2022, the Institute of Sport at Manchester Metropolitan University (MMU) conducted an independent study to evaluate the performance of the Dryrobe Advance in cold water exposure scenarios.
+The findings indicated that wearing the Dryrobe Advance contributed to a reduction in heart rate, an increase in skin temperature, and an overall improvement in thermal comfort following cold water immersion.

+In August 2022, the company achieved B Corp™ certification, an international recognition awarded to organizations that meet high standards of social and environmental performance, transparency and accountability.

 Application

-The dryrobe is commonly used across a number of sporting disciplines and outdoor activities.
-In 2016, the dryrobe received coverage in the media for its use in the outdoor obstacle event, Tough Mudder.
+The Dryrobe is commonly used across a number of sporting disciplines and outdoor activities.
+In 2016, the Dryrobe received coverage in the media for its use in the outdoor obstacle event, Tough Mudder.
 It began life as an item of sports clothing to be used by surfers.

 Since then the product has spun out to be used by numerous sporting teams across a variety of sports.
-According to their website, the dryrobe is commonly used for swimming, surfing, rowing, caravan & camping, OCR, diving, wakeboarding, triathlons, boating, sailing, rugby, surf life saving, kayaking, windsurfing, kitesurfing, paddle boarding, football, mountain biking, skiing/snowboarding, climbing, cycling, cross-country, cliff diving, ironman competitions, athletics, boxing, canoeing, lacrosse, hockey, equestrian, curling outdoor obstacle events such as Tough Mudder, Spartan and Redbull extreme sports.
+According to their website, the Dryrobe is commonly used for swimming, surfing, rowing, caravan & camping, OCR, diving, wakeboarding, triathlons, boating, sailing, rugby, surf life saving, kayaking, windsurfing, kitesurfing, paddle boarding, football, mountain biking, skiing/snowboarding, climbing, cycling, cross-country, cliff diving, ironman competitions, athletics, boxing, canoeing, lacrosse, hockey, equestrian, curling outdoor obstacle events such as Tough Mudder, Spartan and Redbull extreme sports.

+Partnership

+In 2014, Dryrobe began long-term partnerships with organizations such as Red Bull, RLSS UK and Nuclear Races, expanding the use of the product into sports such as open water swimming, triathlon, cliff jumping, mountain biking and obstacle racing.

+In 2016, the brand partnered with Adidas to provide customized robes to Team GB at the Rio de Janeiro Olympics.

+In 2022, Dryrobe partnered with One Carbon World, a UK-based non-profit organization focused on climate initiatives, to support efforts toward reducing its carbon emissions.

+In 2024, Dryrobe extended its long-standing partnership with Surfing England, also expanding its support to Team England's Stand-Up Paddle (SUP) squad at the ISA World SUP and Paddleboard Championship in Copenhagen.